paulinoprojects/RiskManagement/RiskManagementFrameworkConcepts.md

 - <b>Acting</b> involves making decisions and taking corrective or amplifying actions based on what the checking activities revealed.
   - A revised plan may be needed, or that the existing plan is working fine but some individual processes need some fine-tuning to achieve better results.

+## Risk Assessment
+- Risk assessment processes typically summarize their findings in some form of BIA.
+This relates costs (in money, time, and resources) to the organization that could be faced if the risk events do occur.
+- Take each risk and assesses how frequently it might occur.
+The expected cost of these risks (their costs multiplied by their frequencies and probabilities of occurrences, across the organization) represents the anticipated financial impact of that risk, over time; this is a key input to making risk mitigation or control choices.

+#### Quantitative Risk Assessment: Risk by the Numbers